 Households with disabilities.
 Eight percent of Round Rock households have one or more disabilities, similar to the Austin-Round Rock MSA (8.9%), but lower than the state overall (11.4%).
 Of seniors, 42 percent has some type of disability.
 Comprehensive Housing Affordability Strategy (CHAS) data indicate that about 45 percent of all residents with a disability have 1 or more housing problems (e.g. cost burden, overcrowding, substandard housing).
 In other words, among the 5,965 households with a disability in Round Rock, 2,655 have some type of housing need.
-In the next 5 years, households in need of housing assistance containing persons with hearing, vision, cognitive, ambulatory, self-care, and/or independent living difficulty is projected to grow to 3,166, a 19 percent increase from today.

 In both the Regional AI survey and regional focus groups, residents with disabilities, especially those reliant on disability income, report being cost burdened and fear their rent being increased more than they can afford to pay.
-All of the Round Rock renters who participated in the survey want to become homeowners, but cannot afford the downpayment.
 In the past five years, 16 percent of households that include a member with a disability in Round Rock experienced displacement-having to move when they did not want to move-based on responses to the Central Texas Fair Housing Survey.

 Among all Round Rock households that include a member with a disability of any type, one in five (19%) live in housing that does not meet the accessibility needs of the member with a disability.
-Among these respondents to the Central Texas Fair Housing Survey, grab bars installed in a bathroom, wider doorways, and ramp installation within or to the home are the most frequently mentioned accessibility improvements needed.
-One in five (20%) of Round Rock's households that include a member with a disability report that they "can't afford the housing that has accessibility features needed".